factbook/factbook.json/README.md

 ## Frequently Asked Questions (F.A.Qs) & Answers

+### Q: Thanks for this fantastic work!
+Do you know any open source REST HTTP API for the World Factbook?

+A:  Not sure I understand your question ;-).  factbook.json is a REST HTTP API for the World Factbook.

+For example, to request the country profile (data) for Germany (gm) using the REST HTTP API try <https://github.com/factbook/factbook.json/raw/master/europe/gm.json> and so on.

 ### Q: Why not just use the ISO country codes?
 Not a bug, a feature request.

 A: The factbook has many more entities / countries than ISO and sometimes with a different definition -